State of the Controller's Office - Statistics for 2022

-As your elected Controller, I am committed to transparency and implementing the best practices and safeguards to protect county tax dollars during my term in office.
+As your elected Controller, I am committed to transparency and implementing the best practices and safeguards to protect County tax dollars during my term in office.
 I will use all resources available to my office to carry out that promise to Delaware County residents.
+Over the past 2-1/2 years since I took office, we have transformed the office to expertly address the issues facing the County, made information available, saved taxpayers money, and increased the professionalism of the office.

 My staff and I take our role seriously and we are committed to ensuring that taxpayers of Delaware County receive the services they pay for in an efficient and cost-effective manner.